Subchapter III. Budgets and Fiscal Control.

 (c) The governing board may authorize or request the budget officer to submit a budget containing recommended appropriations in excess of estimated revenues.
 If this is done, the budget officer shall present the appropriations recommendations in a manner that will reveal for the governing board the nature of the activities supported by the expenditures that exceed estimated revenues.

 (d) The budget officer shall include in the budget a proposed financial plan for each intragovernmental service fund, as required by G.S.
-159-13.1, and information concerning capital projects and grant projects authorized or to be authorized by project ordinances, as required by G.S.
+159-13.1, and information concerning capital projects, grant projects, and settlement projects authorized or to be authorized by project ordinances, as required by G.S.
 159-13.2.

 § 159-12.
 Filing and publication of the budget; budget hearings.